HCI-UD/finalproject-1-geometry/Readme.md

 The website source code is located in the `docs/` directory and the mobile app source code is located in the `mobile-app/` directory.
+Various iterations of our presentations and proposals can be found in the `proposal/` directory.